Student Housing and Transportation Assistance

 Supervision at night is provided by Southern's deans and resident assistants who have extensive training and thorough background checks.

 Many students will be traveling to our summer camps from several hours away.
-To simplify the process for parents, Southern is offering transportation assistance for the June camps from four metro areas: Asheville, Atlanta, Nashville, and Knoxville.
+To simplify the process for parents, Southern is offering complementary transportation assistance for the June camps from four metro areas:

 Seating is limited on our vans and we will update this page once a city has reached vehicle capacity.
-University vans will arrive at a pre-determined Seventh-day Adventist church or school in each city at 6 p.m. on Sunday, June 17, and parents may drop their students off with camp staff at that time if all paperwork, finances, and other registration obligations have been met.
+University vans will arrive at a pre-determined Seventh-day Adventist church or school in each city during the afternoon of Sunday, June 16.
+Parents may drop their students off with camp staff at that time if all paperwork, finances, and other registration obligations have been met.

 For more information about housing or transportation, please contact us.